D'Mitrik Trice

-D'Mitrik Alexander Trice (born May 2, 1996) is an American professional basketball player who plays for BK Patrioti Levice of the Slovak Basketball League.
+D'Mitrik Alexander Trice (born May 2, 1996) is an American professional basketball player for Rasta Vechta of the German Basketball Bundesliga (BBL).
 He played college basketball for the Wisconsin Badgers.

 High school career

 Trice played basketball for Wayne High School in Huber Heights, Ohio under his father's coaching.
 As a senior, he averaged 10.3 points and 5.7 assists per game, leading his team to the Division I state title.
 Trice left as the school's all-time leader in assists.
 He was also the starting quarterback on Wayne's football team for two years, reaching the state championship game in his senior season.
 Trice played a postgraduate season of basketball at IMG Academy in Bradenton, Florida, averaging 12.3 points, 4.1 assists and four rebounds per game.
 He committed to play college basketball for Wisconsin over Ohio State and Vanderbilt.